 Instructions

-- Fill a pot with about two inches of water and add some salt.
-Then, bring the pot of salted water to a boil.
-Place the entire block of tempeh and lower heat to a simmer.
-Simmer for 10 minutes, flipping halfway.
+- Fill a pot with about two inches of water and add a pinch of salt.
+Bring the salted water to a boil, then add the whole block of tempeh and reduce the heat to a simmer.
+Simmer for 10 minutes, flipping the tempeh halfway through.

-- Remove tempeh from the pot and let it cool off for at least 10 minutes.
-While the tempeh is cooling down, pour the soy sauce, ketchup, smoked paprika, black pepper, nutritional yeast into a bowl.
+- Remove the tempeh from the pot and let it cool for at least 10 minutes.
+While it cools, combine soy sauce, ketchup, smoked paprika, black pepper, and nutritional yeast in a bowl.
 Mix well and set aside.

-- Place the tempeh strips in a large, shallow bowl or container Evenly coat or brush each tempeh piece with the marinade on both sides.
-Marinate for 30 minutes.
+- Once cooled, slice the tempeh into thin strips, being careful not to break them.
+Place the strips in a large, shallow bowl or container and evenly coat or brush both sides with the marinade.
+Let them marinate for 30 minutes.

-- Remove tempeh from the dish and reserve the extra marinade.
-Arrange the tempeh slices on an air-fryer tray.
-Set to 325 degrees F and air-fry for 10 minutes, flipping halfway.
+- After marinating, remove the tempeh strips from the dish and reserve the extra marinade.
+Arrange the slices on an air fryer tray and cook at 325°F for 10 minutes, flipping halfway through.
+When done, optionally brush the tempeh bacon with any leftover marinade before serving.

 Notes